gaetano-foster/TerminalGraphicsLibrary/README.md

 ## Usage

 Using this library in your project could not be easier!
-Simply download the source, double click the `compile.bat` file (windows only), and drag the "CGL.h" and "libCGL.a" files into your projects folder.
+Simply download the source, execute the `win32_compile` or `unix_compile` file, and drag the "CGL.h" and "libCGL.a" files into your projects folder.

-***MAKE SURE YOU ARE USING THE GCC COMPILER***
+***MAKE SURE YOU HAVE GCC INSTALLED ONTO YOUR COMPUTER***

 To compile your code to an executable, simply execute the following command in your console/terminal, making sure you are in the directory of your project:
 `gcc [filename].c -L. -lCGL -o [filename]`